RedeployAB/aks-workshop/labs/02-deploy-ingress.md

 ### Deploy an ingress controller

+There are many different ingress controllers to pick for your cluster.
+We will be using Nginx due to its common use.

 Deploy the ingress controller by running the command below.
 The deployment file includes the necessary namespace as well.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.44.0/deploy/static/provider/cloud/deploy.yaml
 ```

+> **Note:** The option `-n` is a shorter alternative to `--namespace`.

 Verify that the ingress controller has been deployed correctly: